Skip to main content

 Larry Achiampong

-Pan African Flag for the Relic Travellers’ Alliance (ascension) forms part of Larry Achiampong’s Relic Traveller: Phase 1, a multi-disciplinary project manifesting in performance, audio, moving image and prose.
+Pan African Flag for the Relic Travellers’ Alliance forms part of Larry Achiampong’s Relic Traveller: Phase 1, a multi-disciplinary project manifesting in performance, audio, moving image and prose.

-Presented here at Compton Verney, five flags will look and stand guard out across the Capability Brown landscape.
+Presented here at Compton Verney, five flags look and stand guard out across the Capability Brown landscape.
 The design of each flag features 54 stars that represent the 54 countries of Africa and highlight the African diasporic identity.
 The colours green, black and red reflect its land, its people and the struggles the continent has endured, and the field of yellow gold represents a new day and prosperity.

 Taking place across various landscapes and locations, Larry Achiampong’s Relic Traveller: Phase 1 project builds upon a postcolonial perspective informed by technology, agency and the body, and narratives of migration.
 This speculative project considers the current social and political climate of our time; especially the rise of nationalism within the global West and tensions surrounding moments such as the United Kingdom’s ‘leave’ Brexit vote in 2016 for example.
 Meanwhile, the African Union’s African passport programme (also established in 2016) points toward the potential opening of boarders across a unified African continent in the future.